 Our students delve deep into both finance and financial accounting, acquiring a broad base of knowledge that provides greater flexibility in the job market.
 With this dual focus, graduates of the program are attractive hires in both accounting and finance departments.
 In four to five years, candidates are prepared to conduct empirical research and teach in the areas of corporate finance, investments and financial accounting, and they gain confidence leading the classroom by serving as teaching assistants and teaching independently.

-Candidates will be informed of admissions decisions in spring 2021 and will begin studies in August.
+Candidates will be informed of admissions decisions in February 2023 and will begin studies in August.

 Our students embody Freeman’s priority of training future researchers to contribute to the field of finance.